-Now, we are going to decorate our rockets.
-Get some stickers and other craft materials and customise your rockets.
+"Now, we are going to decorate our rockets.
+Take your NASA stickers and customise your rockets."

+To be presented with page 12 of the session.
 Lower age groups: Simply add stickers.

 Older age groups: Vary the rocket design by considering...